ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Learn more about the basics of immunotherapy.

-In recent years, there have been major advances in treating stage III-IV melanoma with immunotherapy.
+In recent years, there have been major advances in treating stage III and stage IV melanoma with immunotherapy.
 Although immunotherapy can be effective at treating melanoma, there are many possible side effects of the treatment.
 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Learn more about the side effects of immunotherapy.

 In immunotherapy for melanoma, there are 2 monoclonal antibodies that block a protein called programmed death-1 (PD-1) that have been approved by the FDA to treat stage III or metastatic melanoma: nivolumab (Opdivo) and pembrolizumab (Keytruda).
-PD-1 is found on the surface of T cells.
+PD-1 is found on the surface of T cells and interacts with a protein called PD-L1.
 T cells are a type of white blood cell that directly helps the body’s immune system fight disease.
-The PD-1 protein keeps the immune system from destroying the cancer.
-Because these drugs stop PD-1 from working, the immune system is able to better target melanoma cells.
+The PD-1/PD-L1 protein interaction keeps the immune system from destroying the cancer.
+Drugs that stop PD-1 and PD-L1 from working allow the immune system to better target melanoma cells.

-Both nivolumab and pembrolizumab have been shown to shrink melanoma for 25% to 45% of patients, depending on when the treatment is given.
+Both nivolumab and pembrolizumab have been shown to shrink melanoma for 25% to 45% of patients with unresectable or stage IV melanoma, depending on when the treatment is given.
+Both drugs also have been shown to reduce the risk of the cancer coming back after surgery for stage III melanoma.
 Side effects occur less frequently with nivolumab and pembrolizumab compared to ipilimumab (Yervoy, see below).
-ASCO recommends either nivolumab or pembrolizumab as an option to treat stage III melanoma, unresectable melanoma, and metastatic melanoma whether or not the melanoma has a BRAF mutation.
+ASCO recommends either nivolumab or pembrolizumab as an option to treat stage III melanoma after surgery, unresectable melanoma, and metastatic melanoma whether or not the melanoma has a BRAF mutation.

-Ipilimumab (Yervoy) is an immunotherapy that targets a molecule called cytotoxic T-lymphocyte associated molecule-4 (CTLA4).
-There have been 2 clinical trials that showed that people taking ipilimumab had a better chance of survival than people who only received traditional chemotherapy (see below).
+Ipilimumab (Yervoy) is an immunotherapy that targets a molecule called cytotoxic T-lymphocyte associated molecule-4 (CTLA-4).
+There have been 2 clinical trials that showed that people with unresectable or metastatic melanoma taking ipilimumab had a better chance of survival than people who only received traditional chemotherapy (see below).
 Ipilimumab has been shown to shrink melanoma for 10% to 15% of patients.
 Those responses may last years and may be permanent in many patients who benefit.

-In 2015, the FDA approved the immunotherapy combination of ipilimumab and nivolumab for the treatment of unresectable stage III or stage IV melanoma.
+A combination of ipilimumab and nivolumab may be used for the treatment of unresectable stage III or stage IV melanoma.
 This combination is better than either drug alone in reducing the size of tumors and delaying growth of tumors, and 58% of people on this combination have their tumors shrink.
 However, combining these drugs causes far more side effects.
 The decision to give this combination therapy is often based on how fast the cancer is growing, where the cancer has spread, and the general health of the person.
 ASCO recommends giving this combination followed by nivolumab alone as an option to treat unresectable stage III or metastatic melanoma whether or not the melanoma has a BRAF mutation.

 Interleukin-2 (IL-2, Proleukin)